Bella Thorne Dances In Tiny Bikini, Wardrobe Malfunction Immediately Noticed By Instagram

 Nothing seems to get past Bella’s fans, though.
 Comments quickly came in, with some fans appearing to have noticed a bit of a wardrobe malfunction.

-“Ur nip was so close to making a guest appearance,” one fan wrote with alien emoji.
+“Ur [chest] was so close to making a guest appearance,” one fan wrote with alien emoji.

 Their comment racked up over 70 likes in the space of one hour.

-“The nip slip made it worth it,” another fan said.
+“The [wardrobe malfunction] made it worth it,” another fan said.

-“A lot of nip slips but please…shave armpits” was another comment.
+“A lot of [visible nipple] but please…shave armpits” was another comment.

 Of course, Bella is known for rocking underarm hair.
 This star may have a Hollywood career, but she somewhat bucks the industry’s trend.
 Alongside refusing to shave her armpits, Bella avoids the Hollywood-adored glam, with makeup-free social media updates being her trademark.
 Likewise reflective of Bella’s offbeat personality are her simple outfits, although she will inject the odd designer piece here and there with today being living proof.